-Donor Value Year/s of Tenure Conditions General (continued) Canadian Pacific Airlines Award for Travel to Canada for University Graduates One free economy class return flight a year to Canada Graduates on an Australian University who are Australian citizens or permanent residents.
-Candidates must have been accepted by a Canadian University, be able to support themselves on a full-time basis, and intend to return to Australia.
-Applications close with Registrar by 31 May.
-Commonwealth Scholarship and Fellowship Plan Varies for each country.
+Donor Value Year/s of Tenure Conditions General (continued) Commonwealth Scholarship and Fellowship Plan Varies for each country.
 Generally covers travel, living, tuition fees, books and equipment, approved medical expenses.
 Marriage allowance may be payable.
-Usually 2 years, sometimes 3 Graduates who are Commonwealth citizens or British Protected Persons, and who are not older than 35 years of age.
+Usually 2 years, sometimes 3 Applicants must be graduates who are Commonwealth citizens or British Protected Persons, and who are not older than 35 years of age.
 Applications close with Registrar by 1 October.
-Gowrie Graduate Research Travelling Scholarship Maximum \$2000 pa 2 years Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1939-45 War.
-Harkness Fellowships of the Commonwealth Fund of New York Living and travel allowances, tuition and research expenses, book and equipment and other allowances Between 12 to 21 months Candidates must be either: 1.
-Members of the Commonwealth or a State Public Service or semi-government Authority.
+Sam Cracknell Memorial Up to \$3000 pa See above under Undergraduate Scholar- ships, General Ruth A. Cumming (ESU) \$500-\$2000 Applicants must be residents of NSW or ACT.
+Awarded to young graduates to further their studies outside Australia.
+Gowrie Graduate Research Maximum \$2000 pa in Australia, and \$2750 if tenable overseas 2 years Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1939-45 War.
+Harkness Fellowships of the Commonwealth Fund of New York Living and travel allowances, tuition and research expenses, health insurance, book and equipment and other allowances for travel and study in the USA Between 12 to 21 months Candidates must be either: 1.
+Members of the Australian or a State Public Service or semi-government Authority.
 2. Staff or graduate students at an Australian university.
 3. Individuals recommended for nomination by the Local Correspondents.
-The candidate will usually have an honours degree and be between 21-30 years of age.
-Applications close 23 July.
-Frank Knox Memorial Fellowships at Harvard University Stipend of \$3600 plus tuition fees pa 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian University.
+The candidate will usually have an honours degree or equivalent, or an outstanding record of achievement, and be not more than 30 years of age.
+Applications close July.
+Frank Knox Memorial Fellowships at Harvard University Stipend of \$3800 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian University.
+Nuffield Foundation Commonwealth Travelling Fellowships† Living and travel allowances 1 year Australian citizens usually between 25 and 35 who are graduates preferably with higher degrees and who have at least a year's teaching or research experience at a university.
+Applications close by February.